Lessons Learned building the Mustang II

 Center Section

 • If you are working on the CS, you may discover that installing the flap hinge reinforcement isn't quite like the plans.
-Refer to the ftp://ftp.MustangAero.com site - the picture there is most helpful.
 Chris referred to the reinforcement looking like "Swiss cheese" once I would be through with it.
 It does have a few holes in it to clear Universal head rivets, and the ends tapered.
 So don't become discouraged the first time you hold it up to the spar, and it doesn't fit.
 It will, eventually.
 Roger Allen, Flushing, Michigan

 • Flap reinforcement: Unlike the manual, I'd recommend fitting the flap reinforcement, but not riveting it to the rear spar yet.
 Rivet the bottom skin to the rear spar (can be done by squeezer), THEN rivet flap the reinforcement to the rear spar (some Cherry Max rivets may be required in the hard-to-reach areas, then rivet the bottom skin to the flap reinforcement (again, may all be done by squeezer).